Definition of

 Other considerations

 It is always important to consider the contraindications of the vaccine .
-Health authorities usually carry out extensive research to determine whether there may be an adverse reaction to the vaccine and which population groups are most susceptible to them.
+Health authorities usually carry out extensive investigations to determine whether there may be an adverse reaction to the vaccine and which population groups are most susceptible to them.

 Regardless of this issue, certain precautions must be taken with all vaccines to protect the health of citizens.
-One of them is the care of the cold chain when refrigeration of vaccines is essential.
+One of them is taking care of the cold chain when refrigeration of vaccines is essential.